-We are always interested to hear from good clockmakers to come and join us in Stamford.
-You should either hold clockmaking qualifications (HND, BTEC, or BHI) OR have minimum five years experience and references.
+We are always interested to hear from good clock makers and watchmakers to come and join us in Stamford.
+You should either hold clock making qualifications (HND, BTEC, or BHI) OR have minimum five years experience and references.

-Fabulous environment and location.
-Lovely colleagues.
-Interesting variety of work (predominantly repair of interesting antique clocks, mostly French and English).
+We are located in a beautiful building in a prime location with lovely colleagues.
+There is an interesting variety of work (predominantly repair of interesting antique clocks, mostly French and English).

 On completing a five year apprenticeship with his father, Robert opened the Stamford workshops in 1993.
 He then qualified by examination as a professional Member of the British Horological Institute.
 In 2015 Robert was made an Emeritus Fellow of the institute for his research work on watchmaking.